-The matrix allows 6 modulation connections.
-To activate a connection, select a source of modulation by clicking in the "source" zone, next select a parameter to modulate in the "destination" zone, an set the rate of modulation with the "Amount" knob.
+The matrix allows 8 modulation connections.
+To activate a connection, select a source of modulation by clicking in the "source" zone, next select a parameter to modulate in the "destination" zone, and set the rate of modulation with the "Amount" knob.

-The sources of modulation are as follows:
+The sources of modulation are: